-UK army deployed to get doctors to work in severe weather
+Europe weather: UK army sent out; Dutch ice skate on canals

 In central England, volunteers brought hot drinks and blankets to stranded drivers as they waited for help.
 Eleanor Kelly, 19, said those stranded in the Milnrow suburb of Rochdale included a father with a baby and toddler in his car.

-“We’ve been trying to get to as many people as we can in about a mile radius from where we can get to the carriageway,” she said.
+“We’ve been trying to get to as many people as we can,” she said.

-Trains also reported disruptions.
-One commuter, Philip Brown, endured more than 15 hours on a train travelling from London Waterloo to Bournemouth, Dorset.
+Commuter Philip Brown endured more than 15 hours on a train travelling from London Waterloo to Bournemouth, Dorset.
 The average time for the journey is about two hours.

 “I didn’t have any food or water.
 There were no buffet facilities on board.
 The train lost power and we lost heating and lights,” said Brown, 49.
-“I couldn’t tell you how cold it was, but it was cold enough to prevent you from sleeping.
-People were taking it in their stride although one guy was quite agitated.
-People were wrapping jumpers round their legs trying to keep warm.”
+“I couldn’t tell you how cold it was, but it was cold enough to prevent you from sleeping … People were wrapping jumpers round their legs trying to keep warm.”

+But in Amsterdam, nobody was complaining about the cold.
+Residents on skates glided past tourists who slithered across the ice for pictures.
+One woman took her dog for a walk along the frozen canal.

+Still, despite measures taken by authorities to help the ice develop, there were still some holes and parts of the canal weren’t frozen at all.
+Reijnders was wearing a special red ice pick around his neck just in case.

 Copyright © 2018 The Washington Times, LLC.